 - Majors in Sustainable Agriculture, Sustainable Food Systems, as well as the option to self-design a major that integrates Ecology, Outdoor Education, and Environmental Humanities

-- A minor in Draft Horse Management and the opportunity to undertake focused study in agroecology, value-added food production, and food justice
+- A minor in Draft Animal Management and the opportunity to undertake focused study in agroecology, value-added food production, and food justice

 - The School of the New American Farmstead, which offers workshops, and certificate programs for agrarians, culinarians, entrepreneurs, and lifelong learners

 - Integrated Work Program positions that help students defray tuition costs while gaining marketable skills.
 Through the RFC, students can raise livestock, grow vegetables, fruit, and mushrooms, and preparing food for the campus community

 - An inspiring and committed group of faculty practitioners who work side by side with students, on the farm, in the lab, developing internships, making lunch, advising, or doing research